 In series four, The Crown takes as its focus two women who dominated the decade, Diana Spencer and Margaret Thatcher, and uses them to throw contrast onto the woman who dominated the second half of the century, the Queen.
 It’s a clever technique, as both Thatcher and Diana bring out very different elements of this interpretation of Elizabeth II, but also points to the past (Thatcher is very much a product of the misogyny prevalent in her upbringing) and the future (Diana will be destroyed by the misogyny of British tabloid journalism and the country it represents).
 The Queen stands firm through all this, for better or for worse, an imperious survivor no matter what Hogarthian degeneracy goes on in her immediate vicinity, and what social turmoil goes on beyond the walls of her palaces.
 “Do nothing” is her mantra, and several of her offspring get the chance to throw this back at her in this season.
 It reminds us of her hesitancy over Aberfan, and it foreshadows her stasis in the aftermath of Diana’s death.

-We see it from the off.
+We see it from the off in season four of the hit Netflix series.
 The first episode tackles the assassination of Lord Mountbatten by the IRA.
-Newsreels and voice over dramatizing the IRA statement claiming responsibility for the murder are pointed reminders of a peace hard won, a peace the spivs currently residing in (and those very recently departed from) Downing Street seem intent on upending with their Brexit.
+Newsreels and voice overdramatizing the IRA statement claiming responsibility for the murder are pointed reminders of peace hard-won, a peace the spivs currently residing in (and those very recently departed from) Downing Street seem intent on upending with their Brexit.
 You cannot watch this episode and not wonder what the Queen, the real Queen, feels about all this, all those bodies, all those dead, including her beloved first cousin Mountbatten, forgotten for the sake of some bunting and Rees-Mogg share options.
-Joe Biden, in contrast, promises not to be a do nothing President, and his Irish roots, distant as they may be, have not let him forget what the Good Friday Agreement has achieved.
+Joe Biden, in contrast, promises not to be a do-nothing President, and his Irish roots, distant as they may be, have not let him forget what the Good Friday Agreement has achieved.

-So much of The Crown depends on casting light into the shadows, giving life to the world behind the curtains.
-In the eighties there was less curtain to pull back – tabloid hacks and the telephoto lens made sure of that.
+So much of the hit Netflix series The Crown Season Four depends on casting light into the shadows, giving life to the world behind the curtains.
+In the eighties there was less certain to pull back – tabloid hacks and the telephoto lens made sure of that.
 But as with the attention on the Welsh tragedy of Aberfan, which saw articles about it appear in media around the world, so perhaps now it’s time for Netflix to remind the world of the squandered lives in the “troubles” in Ireland, the squandered lives of the Falklands, the squandered life of Diana Spencer.